microsoft/aca-dev-day/labs/2.ACA_Deployment/README.md

 }
 ```

-4. Create a new GitHub secret in your forked repository named **`AzureSPN`**.
+3. Create a new GitHub secret in your forked repository named **`AzureSPN`**.
 Select **`Settings | Secrets and variables | Actions`** and paste the JSON returned from the previous Azure CLI output into this new secret.
 Once you've done this you'll see the secret in your fork of the repository.

    ![The AzureSPN secret in GitHub](docs/media/secrets.png)

 > Note: Never save the JSON to disk, for it will enable anyone who obtains this JSON code to create or edit resources in your Azure subscription.

-## Deploy the code using GitHub Actions

-1. You need to make sure your repository is prepared to run workflows.
+4. You need to make sure your repository is prepared to run workflows.
 Click on the `Actions` menu item and then select the `I understand my workflows, go ahead and enable them` button.
 If you do not see this button, your workflows are probably already enabled.

 ![Providing Workflow permission.](docs/media/workflowok.png)

-2. The easiest way to deploy the code is to make a commit directly to your `main` branch.
+5. The easiest way to deploy the code is to make a commit directly to your `main` branch.
 Navigate to your forked repositories root `.\github\workflows\deploy.yml` file in your browser and clicking the `Edit` button. **TIP: Make sure your resource group name only contains alpha-numeric characters, no hypens or special characters.**

 ![Editing the deploy file.](docs/media/edit-button.png)

-3. Change the name of the branch to `main` and provide a custom resource group name for the app, and then commit the change to the `main` branch.
+6. Change the name of the branch to `main` and provide a custom resource group name for the app, and then commit the change to the `main` branch.

 ![Pushing a change to the deploy branch to trigger a build.](docs/media/resource-group.png)

-4. Scroll farther down in the `deploy.yaml` file to line 48.
+7. Scroll farther down in the `deploy.yaml` file to line 48.
 Change the `'az deployment...'` command line to :
 ```bash
 az deployment group create --resource-group ${{ env.RESOURCE_GROUP_NAME }} --template-file './Azure/main.bicep' --debug
 ```
-5. Click on the **`Start Commit`** button and then on the **'Commit Changes'** button.
+8. Click on the **`Start Commit`** button and then on the **'Commit Changes'** button.
 Once you do this, click on the `Actions` tab, and you'll see that the deployment CI/CD process has already started.
 >NOTE: Some users have noticed that the first time they clicked on the Actions tab, they were required to approve that workflows can run.
 If you see this, the workflow will not run that you just submitted.
 You need to go back and modify the deploy.yaml file (change resource group name) and commit the changes again.